 - Digital capabilities: Integrate payment data into a single source of truth; enable self-service options.

-The Town of Oakville utilized the Modernization Funding to engage KPMG and would like to acknowledge the support of the Province of Ontario.
+The town utilized Modernization Funding to engage KPMG and would like to acknowledge the support of the Province of Ontario.
 The views expressed in the report are the views of KPMG and do not necessarily reflect those of the Province.